Course Assistant

 • A normal distribution will have a kurtosis value of three, where distributions with kurtosis around 3 are described as mesokurtic, significantly higher than 3 indicate leptokurtic, and significantly under 3 indicate platykurtic.

 • The kurtosis() command from the semTools package subtracts 3 from the kurtosis, so we can evaluate values by comparing them to 0.
 Positive values will be indicative to a leptokurtic distribution and negative will indicate a platykurtic distribution.
 To see if kurtosis (leptokurtic or platykurtic) is significant, we confirm them by first evaluating the z-score to see if the variable is normal or not.
 The same cutoff values from skew also apply for the z for small, medium, and large sample sizes in kurtosis.
-These are the same basic rules for the rules in judging skewness.

 Evaluate Kurtosis